spacetelescope/wfc3tools/docs/wfc3tools/wf3cte.rst

 PCTENSMD  read-noise mitigation algorithm
 PCTETRSH  over-subtraction threshold
-PCTEFRAC  cte scaling frac calculated from expstart and used in the algorithm PCTERNOI  readnoise clipping level to use (OBSOLETE) FIXROCR   make allowance for readout cosmic rays
+PCTEFRAC  cte scaling frac calculated from expstart and used in the algorithm PCTERNOI  read-noise clipping level to use (OBSOLETE) FIXROCR   make allowance for readout cosmic rays
 ========  ====================================================================

 .. note::

-   The value PCTERNOI is the readnoise clipping level to use during processing.
+   The value PCTERNOI is the read-noise clipping level to use during processing.
 This value is no longer used from the PCTETAB file since `calwf3` v3.6.0 (December 2020).
 If the PCTERNOI keyword value in the raw science image header is non-zero, it will be used for the CTE computations.
 Otherwise, the value is computed on-the-fly based upon the raw image data.

 The PCTETAB reference file has 4 extensions, two tables and two images: